Lively Kernel: Shapes, widgets, windows, IDE all on a Web page

 The Lively Kernel uses a Morphic graphics model to add behavior to a scene graph built from browser graphics.
-Simple graphics are thus assembled into such standard widgets as sliders, scroll bars, text views, lists and clipping frames.
-A simple window system built from these widgets offers object inspectors, file browsers and code browsers.
+Simple graphics are thus assembled into such standard graphical widgets as sliders, scrollbars, text views, lists and clipping frames.
+A simple windowing system built from these widgets offers object inspectors, file managers (browsers) and code browsers.
 Even the rudimentary demo pages thus have the ability to edit and test new code in a simple code browser while the system is running.

 Lively has been used to build simple web sites, including its own tutorial, and also a client-side Wiki system that stores its pages in a versioned repository.
 Content can vary from relatively static pages of text to fully dynamic models that look and behave like Adobe Flash simulations.
-The Lively Kernel achieves complex dynamic behavior without any specific animation support (it does not use the animation features of SVG), but by simple scheduling of multiple green-thread processes in JavaScript.
+The Lively Kernel achieves complex dynamic behavior without any specific animation support (it does not use the animation features of SVG), but by simple scheduling of multiple green thread processes in JavaScript.

 Text and transformations

 The Lively Kernel includes its own multifont text editor written in JavaScript.
 It includes support for centering, justification and similar rudimentary text composition abilities.
 Working in Lively thus has much the same feel as working in a web page design program, except that the on-the-fly text layout is not being done in an offline composition program, but it is the built-in dynamic behavior of text in the Lively Kernel.

 The liveliness of Lively graphics becomes even more apparent when manipulating the scale and rotation handles for objects and text.
 The whole code browser can be used when tilted 20 degrees on its side.
-Because the text editor is made up entirely of lively graphics, it works perfectly well when rotated or scaled, just as do the scroll bars, clipping frames, and the rest of the entire user interface.
+Because the text editor is made up entirely of lively graphics, it works correctly even if rotated or scaled, as do the scroll bars, clipping frames, and the rest of the entire user interface.